-Mother of nine-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter
+Mother of 9-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter

 Police body camera footage shows officers chasing and restraining Pope’s daughter after she told them the girl was suicidal and threatened to harm her mother, as well.
 The girl was sobbing as officers tried to force her into a patrol car.
 The video then shows an officer pepper-spraying the girl, who was handcuffed.

-Pope said she had called police on Friday and asked that they respond to her house so she can file a report about her car possibly being stolen.
+Pope said she had called police on Friday and asked that they respond to her house so she could file a report about her car possibly being stolen.

 When an officer arrived, Pope said her daughter “ran out of the house” and “up the street” screaming and crying.